 Brendan Cullinane ’19

-Brendan was accepted into the doctoral program in physical therapy at the University of Delaware, one of the nation’s leading programs.
-He conducted research with Professor Amy Bataille and was an officer of the Pre-Health Society.
-He also traveled to Ghana, West Africa, for an internship.
+After receiving his doctorate in physical therapy at the University of Delaware, Brendan is now a physical therapist at IvyRehab Physical Therapy.
+He conducted research with Professor Amy Bataille and also traveled to Ghana, West Africa, for an internship.
 “I am so grateful to have been able to go on this amazing trip and experience Ghanaian culture.
 It was a life-changing experience.”

 Mariana Serrano '18

-Health Sciences major Mariana Serrano '18 is preparing for medical school by working at a global anti-human trafficking organization called Love146 as a survivor intake coordinator.
-"The Health Sciences program has prepared me to work with a myriad of public health issues and provided me with the education and experience to support populations in need."
+Health Science Major Mariana Serrano ’18 is director of diversity and social impact for The Connection, Inc. “The Health Sciences program has prepared me to work with a myriad of public health issues and provided me with the education and experience to support populations in need.”